-These results -- obtained in gravity coupled to matter -- are naturally accounted for by assuming that the microstates of asymptotically flat black holes, at extremality and away from extremality, can be described by $2d$ CFTs and that the microstates of asymptotically AdS black holes at extremality can be described by chiral halves of $2d$ CFTs.
-Scattering amplitudes and hidden symmetries are also accounted for by assuming that part of the dynamics of black holes can be mapped to the dynamics of these CFTs once they are suitably coupled to the exterior black hole region.
-By consistency with the gravitational analysis, several CFT descriptions are available when several compact $U(1)$ symmetries are present.
-The existence of such CFTs is conjectural and only future research will tell how far these Kerr/CFT correspondences and their extensions can be made more precise.

-A fair concluding remark would be that our understanding of the Kerr, Reissner-Nordstr\"om and Kerr-Newman black hole has increased over the last four years, but there is still a long road ahead of us to comprehend what these CFTs really are and what they are telling us about the nature of quantum black holes.
+A fair concluding remark would be that several new and intriguing properties of the Kerr--Newman black hole and their generalizations in string theory have been uncovered over the last years, but there is still a long road ahead to comprehend what these results are really telling us about the nature of quantum black holes.